RodrigoFNascimento/VersionedOpenApi/README.md

 # VersionedOpenApi
 An example of how to use OpenAPI to document .NET web APIs that have multiple endpoint versions.

+> :warning: **Disclaimer:** The content of this repository is focused *exclusively* on teaching how to add OpenAPI support to a .NET web API that has multiple endpoint versions.
+Anything beyond that scope is intentionally not present in order to make clear what is really necessary.

 ## OpenAPI
 To add OpenAPI support to our web API, we first need to add the package `Microsoft.AspNetCore.OpenApi`.